JoeyTurn/joeyturn.github.io/src/content/blog/feature-learning-landscape.md

 ---
-title: All feature learning networks are/become balanced
+title: Feature learning networks are/become balanced
 pubDate: "2025-10-18"
 description: "Feature learning made simple"
 series: "Feature Learning"
 seriesOrder: 1
-draft: True
+draft: False
-onlylink: True
+onlylink: False
 ---

 I've been going through the literature on feature-learning linear networks, with the hope that it be useful to non-linear networks.
 Along the way, I came across "[From Lazy to Rich: Exact Learning Dynamics in Deep Linear Networks](https://arxiv.org/pdf/2409.14623)"\citep{dominé2025lazyrichexactlearning}, and while reading through, it seemed like they had identified a different type of feature learning than that of the maximum-update parameterization ($\mu$P) feature learning that I knew.